 This Earth Day, Verdant Power is celebrating a major milestone—exactly six months since its Roosevelt Island Tidal Energy (RITE) Project, featuring its TriFrame™ mount housing three tidal power turbines, successfully deployed in New York City’s East River – a tidal strait.
-In that time, the one-half scale demonstration array has continuously operated and generated 200MW —a U.S. record for marine energy production.
+In that time, the one-half scale demonstration array has continuously operated and generated 210 megawatt-hours —a U.S. record for marine energy production.
 Most importantly, the turbines performed at over 99% availability, and overall water-to-wire efficiencies reached to over 46%.

 Partially funded by the U.S. Department of Energy’s Water Power Technologies Office (WPTO), the Verdant Power project was recently recognized as the first tidal energy project to be issued a license from the Federal Energy Regulatory Commission.
 The license allows the Company to deliver its power through Con Edison’s distribution grid.